DavidVujic/python-polylith-docs/docs/configuration.md

 ### Tags
 Check for changes since a tag.
-Configure the tag pattern in the `workspace.toml` file.
+Configure the tag pattern.

 The preferred way of defining tag patterns is:
 ``` toml